Martwall/tls-secure-operator/README.md

 More information: https://charmhub.io/tls-secure

 A charm to get signed certificates to protect (web) services.
-It attempts to integrate with reverseproxies in order to complete the http-01 challenge.
+It attempts to integrate with reverse proxies in order to complete the http-01 challenge.
 Uses the "tls-certificates" interface and relation name "signed-certificates".
 Uses (currently) acme.sh under the hood for fetching and handling certificates.